sentrysoftware/metricshub/hws-doc/src/site/markdown/troubleshooting/debug.md

         - Label("host.name") == "my-server.big-corp.com"
 ```

-Declare the `filter/keep1HostOnly` processor in the pipeline and restart the _Collector_:
+We then declared the `filter/keep1HostOnly` processor in the pipeline and restarted the _Collector_:

 ```yaml
 service: